Pontes6302/42_Pipex/README.md

 </br>

 </br>
-<p> This project will let you discover in detail a UNIX mechanism that you already know
+<p> This project aims to make you understand a bit deeper two concepts that you already know: the redirections and the pipes.
+It is an introduction project. </br>
-by using it in your program. </br>
 <p> Grade: 100% </p>